Smile! It’s Time to Choose your Sitter Photos

 Things to Avoid

 Yes, we are a little purr-ticular when it comes to the pictures, but for good reason.
 Photos are one of the top factors for clients when choosing their sitter.
 Having a friendly-looking, well-groomed, tidy picture will go a long way for your business.
+Remember, Meowtel reserves the right to remove any pictures that don’t follow our guidelines.
+If you’re not sure if the picture is right, it’s probably a sign to choose another one.
+Now, here is a list of things to avoid:

 - A messy background

-- Text overlay or watermarks
+- Photos with text overlay or watermarks

 - Trademarked photos that don’t belong to you

-- Pictures with a partner, your kids or any other group photo
+- Pictures with a partner, your kids, or any other group photo

 - Pictures more than 10 years old